GuildOfWeavers/AirAssembly/specs/README.md

 (this is actually a somewhat convoluted way to describe a transition function for the Fibonacci sequence).

 #### Constraint evaluator
 Constraint evaluator section describes transition constraint evaluation logic needed to generate a constraint evaluation table for the computation.
-That is, the return value of a constraint evaluator becomes the next row in the constraint evaluation table.
+That is, the value returned from the constraint evaluator becomes the next row in the constraint evaluation table.
 Constraint evaluation expression has the following form:
 ```
 (evaluation <locals?> <body>)
 ```